Vacancies

 Top tip

-In your answers in the application and interview, remember to specifically describe your role and what you did
+In your answers in the application and interview, pay close attention to Success Profile criteria and use specific examples and evidence.

 What is the STARR approach?

-You must choose examples that to describe specific things you did, not what your team did or what your work area did.
-A useful way to approach writing competency examples is the STARR approach:
+You must choose examples that describe specific things you did, not what your team did or what your work area did.
+It is not essential to use this approach however it is a useful way to approach writing competency examples:

 • Situation – briefly describe the context and your role.